 The actuator comes with a 2m long PVC-insulated lead as standard, this has six internal cores: Blue and Brown (to the motor, thicker wires), Red and Black (positive and negative power to the hall sensor encoder circuit, thinner wires), and White and Yellow (outputs from the encoder, channel 1 and channel 2, also thinner wires).
 If you are only running a single actuator (don't require synchronised control) and don't need position/speed feedback then you can connect directly to the brown and blue motor leads and ignore the others.
 The connections are illustrated in the below diagram which also shows the limit switch circuit inside each actuator, in series with the brown and blue motor leads.

-The option is provided above for us to add a male 6-pin molex connector (4.2mm pitch, 3x2 format, latched) onto the actuator lead, bringing the total lead length up to 2.5m.
+Options are provided above for us to add a Male 6-pin 'mini-fit jr' style connector (4.2mm pitch, 3x2 format, latched) onto the actuator lead, bringing the total lead length to either 1m or 2.5m.
 If you have a custom lead length or connector requirement, please contact us.

 To change the direction of travel simply swap the polarity of the DC power source to the two actuator leads (this may be achieved using hardware such as our rocker switch harness or GLA-CU-X3 remote control unit).
 By varying the input voltage between 0-12V DC it is possible to control the speed of the actuator.
 Reducing the voltage will also reduce load capacity (for example at 6V the actuator will have roughly half of the maximum load capacity at 12V).

 This actuator is designed primarily for compression loads, it will typically work OK in tension up to the same rated maximum load, but is is more vulnerable to damage from overloading when under tension.
 Avoid shock or impact loads (exceeding the rating) through the mounting points which could damage the actuator.